-Each time you create a specific report, a screen similar to the one presented in Figure 4.2will appear.
-Next to the Navigation Panel and after clicking on a project name, a section to configure Report Options will turn up.
+Each time you select the Reporting task, a screen similar to the one presented in Figure 4.2 will appear.
+Reports available for creation will appear in the Navigation Panel.
+After selecting a report type, a section to configure Report Options will turn up, in the middle panel.
 Once the options have been selected, the generated report will emerge in a document viewer on the right side of the screen (see Figure 4.2).
-The upper bar on the document viewer provides a menu with typical functions for document processing such as Save, Print, Zoom, Move to Next Page, e-mail, ...
+The upper bar on the document viewer provides a menu with typical functions for document processing such as Save, Print, Zoom, Move to Next Page, export to file, and export to e-mail.

-Figure 4.2: Sections on a typical Reporting screen
+Figure 4.2: Sections on a typical Reporting screen.